-During an eye exam for LASIK in Lansing, Dr. Rosenbaum will analyze the current state of the patient’s vision, check for irregularities in the eye and evaluate the patient’s candidacy for LASIK surgery using several tests, including:
+During an eye exam for LASIK in Lansing, Our Doctors will analyze the current state of the patient’s vision, check for irregularities in the eye and evaluate the patient’s candidacy for LASIK surgery using several tests, including:

 Pachymetry Test – Like the corneal topography test, the pachymetry test is used to gather information about the cornea which will determine a patient’s eligibility for LASIK.
 This test specifically measures the thickness of the cornea.
 LASIK candidates will need a certain amount of corneal thickness to be reshaped during the procedure.

 Tear Analysis – Our Doctors will perform tear analysis, measuring tear production and quality during the pre-LASIK eye exam.
 In many cases, patients who suffer from dry eye syndrome – a condition in which the eyes do not produce enough tears – experience an increase in the condition as a side effect following LASIK surgery.
 By analyzing the tears before LASIK, the condition can be identified and treated prior to surgery to ensure quick, complication-free healing.